 Losing a loved one is one of the most difficult and painful experiences a family can endure.
 The grief can be even worse when a loved one’s life is taken due to the wrongful actions of another.

-Who May File a Wrongful Death Suit?
+Who May File a Wrongful Death Suit in Indiana?

 In Marion County, a personal representative of the decedent’s estate must file the wrongful death claim.
 However, the deceased person’s spouse, children, and other dependents may all receive compensation from the claim.